WardsParadox/Munki-Overnight/README.md

 <https://github.com/integralpro/nosleep> along with pmset and a
 launchd and Munki <https://github.com/munki/munki/wiki>. with pmset the laptops will only turn on at the specified time if there is a power source or whenever a power source gets connected after that so it works with our carts just fine.
 I use Workgroup Manager to set the Shutdown and Poweron times but if youre not using that pmset commands should work.
+I forget the reason why i didnt use the "caffiene" command and went with the nosleep app.

 at boot up it will enable nosleep extension both on battery and external power. next my launchd runs a script that checks the time and battery level. if